 - Could you be using the wrong setting?
 Likely, you’ve accidentally switched to the telecoil setting!

 - Perhaps the device is damaged?
 If you’re not a professional audiologist, it’s best to give this task to an expert, as you could damage the device further.
 Walk-in hours or same-day appointments are available for you whenever you need them.

 Common Hearing Aid Problem #4

 “My hearing aids are ‘whistling’ or producing feedback.”

 How annoying for you.
 Try one of these three remedies right now to stop it.

-- Are they inserted properly?
-If the hearing aids are whistling while in your ears, remove them and try re-inserting them.
+- Are they appropriately inserted?
+If the hearing aids are whistling in your ears, remove them and try re-inserting them.
 That should do the trick.

 - Could they be turned up a notch too loud?
-If the hearing aids are properly inserted and they stop whistling when you turn down the volume, there may be too much sound leaking out through the vent or around the earmold.
+If the hearing aids are correctly inserted, and they stop whistling when you turn down the volume, there may be too much sound leaking out through the vent or around the earmold.
 If the problem persists, you may need to have the fit adjusted by your hearing care professional.